cmda-minor-web-1718/browser-technologies-17-18/opdracht1/README.md

 ## Windows tablet
 The Windows tablet loaded the page, and the loading spinner spinned like crazy, but nothing after that happened.

+## Screenreader
+I never used a screenreader before, so it was a big eye opener how hard it was to use a screenreader.
+Maybe if you are used to it, it becomes easier, but for me it was really hard to use.
+The website itself was kinda easy to use, but that was maybe because I know how to navigate through my website.
+What I did like, was that the screenreader reads the current window that has focus.
+Something that I hated was the fact that the screenreader doesn't know the difference between languages, and it just reads out in the language you filled in.
+If you have your pc in Dutch, but you are writing something in English (like I am now), it doesn't make sense, and the sentences come out really weird.

+# Conclusion
+I don't really know what to think of the results.
+Some of these devices are really outdated, and I highly doubt that any of my possible users are using one of these devices.
+Something to keep in mind though is that not every thing works like you would expect.
+Even when it works on my pc,doesn't necessarily mean that it works for everyone everywhere.